-We are proud of our more than 150-year history educating successful, capable young women.
+We are proud of our 160-year history educating successful, capable young women.
 Our alumnae have gone on to achieve great things in many different fields, including medical research, aeronautics, the performing arts, politics, business and much more.

 We invite all past students of St Mary's College to join our alumnae association.
-Register your interest below.
+Please email Kristall@stmarys.qld.edu.au for more information.

 Each year, St Mary's College honours an outstanding member of our alumnae community with the awarding of the Mercy Medallion.
 Established in 2015, the award recognises an individual who has displayed and acted with a commitment, duty or personal ethos that epitomises the Mercy tradition.
 Congratulations to these former students who have been recipients of the Mercy Medallion.